NelisW/libraddask/doc/setupReadMe.md

-# Setup Procedure for libRadtranDask
+# Setup Procedure for libradDask

 ## Create the server account and software